Table of Contents

 Where Can You Find Them?

-You can find open balances in QuickBooks by checking the Opening Balance Equity account in the Chart of Accounts.
+You can find your open balance in QuickBooks by checking the Opening Balance Equity account in the Chart of Accounts.
 Additionally, you can view individual account registers or run reports like the Balance Sheet and Trial Balance to see the opening balances.

 Types of Open Balances